vyaus/amazon_kindle/Readme.md

 I am running this server on Raspberry Pi.

-First, use the following command to create library.db from `book_ist.txt`:
+First, use the following command to create library.db from `book_list.txt`:

 ```sh
 cd flask